Timeline: Managing the outbreak of COVID-19

 [Confirmed cases: 16]

-Singapore: Prime Minister visited the National Centre for Infectious Disease
+Singapore: Prime Minister visits the National Centre for Infectious Disease

-Prime Minister visited the National Centre for Infectious Disease situated beside Tan Tock Seng Hospital.
+Prime Minister visits the National Centre for Infectious Disease situated beside Tan Tock Seng Hospital.
 It is the main institution taking care of COVID-19 patients.

-Tzu Chi: Tzu Chi released outbreak related news and shared information on the right ways to maintain personal hygiene.
+Tzu Chi: Tzu Chi starts to release outbreak related news and share of information on the right ways to maintain personal hygiene.

 [Confirmed cases: 18]